Gudbjerg/va-report-watcher/README.md

 Notes:

 - `projects/*/watchers/*.js` is the canonical runtime location going forward.
 Each watcher exports the same minimal interface (eg. `runWatcher()` or `checkEsundhedUpdate()`), so the scheduler can call them uniformly.
-- `watchers/` currently contains small shim files that `require()` the archived originals under `archive/watchers/`.
-Those shims are temporary and maintain compatibility for any tooling or scripts still referencing the old path.
+- Legacy `watchers/` path has been retired — the runtime now loads watchers from `projects/*/watchers/*`.
-- `archive/watchers/` contains the original full implementations (copied there during the migration).
-It's a safety snapshot so we can safely refactor without losing code.
-If you prefer, I can remove the `archive/` directory after you verify everything works.
+- `archive/watchers/` contains original copies (safety snapshot).
+We keep `archive/` for rollback; remove it later when you're confident.
 - `projects/*/watchers/*` may include placeholder/dummy watchers (e.g. `kaxcap-index`) so the scheduler won't fail if that project is not yet implemented; these are deliberate and can be replaced with real scrapers later.

 ---